-To cram what's important from more than 60 years of living and reporting on the Chesapeake into 15, three-hour classes, we often talk more about land than water, about economics than ecology, about retooling our lifestyles than inventing new tools to cut pollution.
+To cram what's important from more than 60 years of living and reporting on the Chesapeake into 15, three-hour classes, we often talk more about land than water, more about economics than ecology, more about retooling our lifestyles than inventing new tools to cut pollution.

 We also start broadly.
 The syllabus begins: "(this course) is about learning how to live in a place without screwing it up."

 Which brings me to giving hope.
-Many of my environmental studies majors are quite aware that we are screwing up the bay, not to mention the planet.
+Many of my environmental studies majors are quite aware that we are screwing up the Bay, not to mention the planet.
 Their chosen major, some joke, is a ticket to four years of being depressed.

-Easy enough to depress them, and I won't gloss over the realities; but without hope, we might as well send them home after we finish off the crabs and oysters in that first class.
+It's easy enough to depress them, and I won't gloss over the realities; but without hope, we might as well send them home after we finish off the crabs and oysters in that first class.

 To me, hope means envisioning, without resorting to science fiction, pathways to a Chesapeake about which we can someday feel optimistic.

 Then there's food.
-Just shifting from the unhealthy amounts of meat we eat to a diet that is still far from veggie could dramatically cut farm runoff, the bay's biggest source of pollution.
+Just shifting from the unhealthy amounts of meat we eat to a diet that is still far from veggie could dramatically cut farm runoff, the Bay's biggest source of pollution.

 There's the odd but almost universal notion that we must forever grow the economy and the population or face ruin—quite impossible on a finite planet.
 So we talk about prosperity within a stable economy and population.

 I assign students to "projects."
 Nick Carter is one.
-He's a biologist who has lived on a piece of land without screwing it up — indeed making it better — for half a century.
+He's a biologist who has lived on a piece of land without screwing it up — indeed, making it better — for half a century.
 Nick's one of what I call the "elemental people" of the region — farmers, watermen, naturalists— people who educated me through their deep and intimate connections to land and water.

 And we take field trips, which require precious Saturdays out of campus life.
-As an incentive I promise, "show up sober for all field trips and you're 25 percent of the way to an A."
+As an incentive, I promise, "show up sober for all field trips and you're 25 percent of the way to an A."

 I try to model.
-Sometimes I think that long after they forget about the Chesapeake's two-layered circulation, they might recall the old prof rode his bicycle everywhere.
+Sometimes I think that long after they forget about the Chesapeake's two-layered circulation, they might recall the old prof who rode his bicycle everywhere.

-This leads to talking about how resilient this bay and the lands that drain it can be if we give nature space to operate.
+This leads to talking about how resilient this Bay and the lands that drain it can be if we give nature space to operate.

 Finally, we go out at sunset, down a lonely dirt road, to a green river corridor protected by the state, to wait for the swans.

-I've got tons of facts on the physiological adaptations of long distance migrators and the importance of protected shorelines.
+I've got tons of facts on the physiological adaptations of long-distance migrators and the importance of protected shorelines.